yuja/jj/docs/glossary.md

 ## Backend

 A backend is an implementation of the storage layer.
-There are currently two builtin commit backends: the Git backend and the native backend.
+There is currently only one production-ready builtin commit backend: the Git backend.
 The Git backend stores commits in a Git repository.
-The native backend is used for testing purposes only.
-Alternative backends could be used, for example, if somebody wanted to use jj with a humongous monorepo (as Google does).
+There are several backends used for testing.
+Google also has its own cloud-based backend.

 There are also pluggable backends for storing other information than commits, such as the "operation store backend" for storing